Lucius Mummius Achaicus: Corinth

 In the subsequent settlement of affairs, Mummius exhibited considerable administrative powers and a high degree of justice and integrity, which gained him the respect of the inhabitants.
 He especially abstained from offending their religious sensibilities.
 On his return to Rome he was honored with a triumph, and was the first novus homo to receive an agnomen for military services.

 Censor

 In 142 BC he was censor with Scipio Aemilianus Africanus, whose severity frequently brought him into collision with his more lenient colleague.

 Art

-His indifference to works of art and ignorance of their value is shown by his well-known remark to those who contracted for the shipment of the treasures of Corinth to Rome, that "if they lost or damaged them, they would have to replace them."
+His indifference to works of art and ignorance of their value is shown by his well-known remark to those who were contracted for the shipment of the treasures of Corinth to Rome, that "if they lost or damaged them, they would have to replace them."
 He was, in other words, unaware that a "new-for-old-deal" was inappropriate for such valuable antiques.
 Mummius plundered Corinth and sent home ship loads of its priceless art and rich furniture to Rome.
 For the theatrical pageants exhibited by him he erected a theatre with improved acoustical conditions and seats after the Greek model, thus marking a distinct advance in the construction of places of entertainment.